Skip to content

 • Obtain a copy of the Thesis and Dissertation Guide from the Graduate School.

-• Activate intent to graduate on LionPATH during the semester of intended graduation; see Thesis, Dissertation and Performance Calendar; deadline is typically within the first two weeks of the semester.
+• Activate intent to graduate on LionPATH during the semester of intended graduation; see Thesis, Dissertation, Performance, and Oral Presentation Deadlines Calendar; deadline is typically within the first two weeks of the semester.

 • By the appropriate deadline date, submit a draft of the dissertation to the Office of Theses and Dissertations for format review.

-• Copies of the draft dissertation including the abstract consistent with the ProQuest/UMI Agreement (limit 350 words) and vitae (one page maximum) in approved Graduate School form to all members of doctoral committee.
+• Following approval by adviser, draft dissertation including the abstract consistent with the ProQuest/UMI Agreement (limit 350 words) and vitae (one page maximum) in approved Graduate School form distributed to all members of doctoral committee at least four weeks prior to proposed defense date.

 • Public seminar and final oral examination.